oketoyan/LITA_Training/README.md

 |8.  | Alt + = + enter     | auto sum            |
 |9.  | ctrl + 0  | to hide column      |
 |10.  | ctrl + E    |flash fill            |

+#### Reporting in EXCEL (Pivot Tables)
+Pivot Tables is a data summarisation tool in Excel. i worked on some files to learn how to use pivottables.
+The file contains 11columns which i used pivot table to summarise anf generate results.

+###SQL Module